codeforamerica/vita-min/app/views/ctc/ctc_pages/navigators.md

 - Helping clients access online services like [GetYourRefund.org](http://GetYourRefund.org) and [GetCTC.org](http://GetCTC.org)
 - Assisting clients in understanding their next steps
 - Providing interpretation services for non-English and Spanish speaking communities

+**Interested in serving clients virtually?** Consider volunteering as a GetYourRefund and GetCTC screener!
+You’ll help clients better understand our tools and what they need to successfully complete their returns through our easy-to-use online platform.
+[Learn more about this exciting opportunity](https://www.getyourrefund.org/volunteers)!

 # Navigator Resources